HermesBoots/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 Freeing all nodes and strings in a list.

 ## The Hare and the Tortoise
-Use GCC attributes to run a C function before `main` is called.
+Using GCC attributes to run a C function before `main` is called.

+## Real Programmers Can Write Assembly Code in Any Language
+Writing assembly code that can call C library functions.